Skip to content

 The window.location Property

-The location interface represents the URL of the object to which it is.
+The location interface represents the URL of the object to which it belongs.
 The changes that are done on it are reflected in the object to which it relates.
 The window.location is a reference to a location object representing the current URL of the document being displayed in that window.